pivotal/docs-tap/application-accelerator/creating-accelerators/transform-intro.hbs.md

 **transform A**.
 When either of these conditions is `false`, the corresponding transform behaves like the identity function.
 Namely, whatever set of files it receives as input is exactly what it returns as output.

-This behavior accords with our rule of thumb.
+This behavior accords with our guideline.
 For example, if **transform A**'s condtion is `false`, it behaves as if **transform A** wasn't there. **Transform A** is chained after `include` so it receives the `include`'s result, returns it unchanged, and this is passed to **transform B**.
 In other words, the result of the `include` is passed as is to **transform B**.
 This is precisely what would happen were **transform A**